threefoldtech/grid3_client_ts/docs/test_setup.md

 - 1 network deployment (znetwork)
 - 2 disk (zmount)
 - 2 virtual machines (zmachine) where one is considered the master node and the other is the worker node
+- 1 public IP attached to the kubernetes master node

 ### To deploy